Best Drones Under $200

-- PROS: Brushless motors, return to home, GPS, 5g WiFi FPV
+- PROS: Brushless motors, return-to-home, GPS, 5G/AC WiFi FPV, low cost

-Order a Bugs 2 from Amazon Check for a Deal on a Bugs 2 from GearBest
+Order a Bugs 2 from Amazon Check for a Deal on a Bugs 2 from Banggood

-This quad from Hubsan is a popular drone for a handful of reasons.
+This quad from Hubsan ($140-190) is a popular drone for a handful of reasons.
 It features GPS and altitude hold stability as well as an HD camera.
-Instead of relying on WiFi for FPV, it uses a much more reliable 5.8 GHz signal.
+Instead of relying on WiFi for FPV, it uses a much more reliable 5.8 GHz analog signal.
 The remote transmitter also has a built-in screen to view your live video.
-The H501S features return to home as well as a follow me mode.
+The H501S features return-to-home as well as follow-me mode.
 There is also a PRO version that comes with a better remote and increased range.
 Learn more about the Hubsan H501S HERE.

 - Flight Time: 18-20 minutes